 Why is the Trump administration threatening to pull out?

-Russia has consistently denied it was breaching the agreement, instead raising concerns over Washington's compliance with the treaty.
+The Russians claim the 9M729 has a range of 480 kilometers and thus falls within what is allowed under the INF treaty.
+Russia has consistently denied it was breaching the agreement, instead raising a number of concerns over Washington's compliance with the treaty.

 The main accusation relates to the United States deploying the ground-based Aegis anti-missile system in Europe, something Washington has refuted by arguing it is a non-offensive, anti-ballistic missile defense system.

 Russia argues the NATO-backed system which it views as a threat can also fire offensive cruise missiles and has many of the characteristics of INF treaty prohibited missile systems.
 Moscow has also raised the issue of some US drones that it claims are equivalent to a ground-launched cruise missile.

 Russia has also long complained that it is bound by the treaty while China, India, Pakistan and Iran are not.

 What about China?

 China has risen to become a major economic, political and military power since the INF treaty was drawn up in the 1980s as a bi-lateral US-Soviet treaty.
 Some US strategists argue that by not including China, the INF treaty allows Beijing to develop a conventional missile advantage and limits the US ability to counter this threat.

 In principle Russia is open to including China in a new treaty that would allow Moscow to also address its concerns about US missile systems in Europe.
 However, including China is complicated not only by the nature of arms control talks, but also because Beijing would likely also want to include nuclear-armed India.
 India, in turn, would want limitations on its rival, nuclear-armed Pakistan.